php-fig/fig-standards/proposed/autoloader/combined.md

 ### 3.3.
 Transformation

+Given a fully qualified class name, a namespace prefix, and a corresponding base directory ...

+- The fully qualified class name MUST be normalized so that it begins with a namespace separator.

+- The namespace prefix MUST be normalized so that it begins and ends with a namespace separator.

+- The base directory MUST be normalized so that it ends with directory separator.

-Given a fully qualified class name, the namespace prefix portion MUST be replaced with the corresponding base directory, and namespace separators in the relative class name portion MUST be replaced with directory separators.
+- The namespace prefix portion of the fully qualified class name MUST be replaced with the corresponding base directory.

+- Namespace separators in the relative class name portion of the fully qualified class MUST be replaced with directory separators.

 4. Implementations